At a Glance

 The gap appears when a buyer's needs go beyond scheduling.
 Flai's documented feature set handles appointment booking and basic lead qualification.
 It does not calculate payments, compare financing options, walk through F&I product considerations, or guide a buyer through vehicle configuration in a way that resolves purchase objections.
 A buyer who calls to ask "what would monthly payments look like if I put $5,000 down on the GX 550 with the luxury package?" is asking a question that requires real-time deal math — and there's no evidence Flai's current product handles that conversation fully.

 Swirl covers the full sales lifecycle: discovery, configuration, payment calculation, financing scenarios, trade-in estimation context, and appointment booking — all in one conversation, across web or voice, in any of 50+ languages.
+This is possible through Agentic Orchestration: Swirl autonomously pulls from and acts on the dealer's existing systems of record — 3D showroom files, OEM configurator data, inventory feeds, and CRM — without requiring any of those systems to be replaced.
 The BYD Al-Futtaim deployment demonstrates what that full-lifecycle capability produces at scale: a 5x conversion uplift over the baseline, achieved in a two-week deployment without any replatforming of the OEM's existing website or CRM infrastructure.

 The question isn't whether Flai's BDC replacement is effective — it clearly is, within its defined scope.
 The question is whether BDC call coverage is the highest-leverage AI investment for your dealership right now, or whether full-lifecycle sales conversion across all channels delivers more measurable revenue impact.